- RESPIRATORY BACTERIA & VIRUSES

-COVID-19 is a single-stranded, positive-sense RNA virus that caused a nationwide outbreak of serious respiratory problems across China.
-This RNA virus is capable of person-to-person transmission, spreading to more than 20 countries within 1 month.
+Coronavirus disease 2019 (COVID-19) is a disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+SARS-CoV-2 is a single-stranded, positive-sense RNA virus which is capable of person-to-person transmission.
+COVID-19 has spread to more than 20 countries within a month it was declared a pandemic on March 11, 2020.
 It is genetically highly related to SARS and MERS coronaviruses.

-To date, seven coronavirus species including COVID-19 are known to infect human.
-Four viruses, including 229E, OC43, NL63 and HKU1, typically cause mild cold.
-However, people infected with the other three, including SARS, MERS and COVID-19, might develop acute and severe respiratory diseases with fever, cough and even death.
+So far, seven coronavirus species including COVID-19 are known to infect human.
+Four viruses, including 229E, OC43, NL63 and HKU1, typically cause a mild cold.
+However, people infected with the other three, including SARS, MERS and COVID-19, may develop acute and severe respiratory diseases, fever, cough and even death.

 Influenza virus is a single stranded negative RNA virus which belong to the family of Orthomyxovirade.
 There are four known genera: Influenza A (FluA), Influenza B (FluB), Influenza C and Thogorovirus in which only FluA and FluB cause illness in human and remains one of the most crucial health problems throughout the world.
 An infection with FluA and FluB can sometimes cause pneumonia, which can be fatal particularly for the young and the elderly.